anicet-bart/pimc_pylib/README.md

 - [PRISM](http://www.prismmodelchecker.org) is required for using PIMC generator
 - Edit the ```config.ini``` file to set the location of your PRISM executable/binary.

+## New!
+Check the "data/QEST17" folder and its README document to retreive informations relative to this submission.

 ## Run
 Launch Python scripts ```pimc_generator``` and ```pimc_modeler``` in the ```src``` folder to run respectively the PIMC generator and the PIMC modeler.
 Both commands have the ```-h``` option for printing help and usage.
 ```console